cloudfoundry/summit-training-classes/operator/site/content/labs/upgrading.md

 ## Updating the stemcell

-Search https://bosh.io/stemcells for a newer **minor** version of the Ubuntu Trusty `bosh-warden-boshlite` stemcell (if there is one).
+Search https://bosh.io/stemcells for a newer **minor** version of the Ubuntu Trusty `bosh-warden-boshlite` stemcell.
+If there are no newer versions, use an older minor version to downgrade instead (the process is the same).

 * Use BOSH to upload this stemcell to your director.
 * Modify the MySQL deployment manifest with the new stemcell version.